Mechanical Engineer, Sustaining (Avionics Manufacturing)

 MECHANICAL ENGINEER, SUSTAINING (AVIONICS MANUFACTURING)

-- Design and drawing updates for manufacturability, quality, and cost
+- Update designs and drawings for manufacturability, quality, and cost

-- Candidates must have modeling experience with 3D parametric CAD software
+- 1 year of experience with 3D parametric CAD software

 PREFERRED SKILLS AND EXPERIENCE: